Resources for Your Sophomore

 Academic Advising

 Many second-year students focus on exploring several academic and life decisions.
-Your student’s faculty adviser will support them in making these long-term decisions about major(s)/minor(s) declarations, study abroad and their desired levels of integration, leadership and involvement in the larger F&M community, and much more.
+Your student’s faculty adviser will support them in making these long-term decisions about major(s)/minor(s) declarations, off-campus study and their desired levels of integration, leadership and involvement in the larger F&M community, and much more.

 - An academic fair where students can learn more about programs and meet faculty from academic departments on campus